Fragile X Syndrome Clinical Presentation

 Other clues to the diagnosis include a mother with learning disabilities, mental retardation, or both or family members with ataxia and tremors.

-Female infertility secondary to premature ovarian failure and increased rates of dizygotic twinning have recently been discovered to be more common in fragile X carriers and may provide another clue to the diagnosis.
+Female infertility secondary to premature ovarian failure and increased rates of dizygotic twinning have been discovered to be more common in fragile X carriers and may provide another clue to the diagnosis.

 Developmental history